Abbas1Hussein/adp_desktop/README.md

 ```

 ### Text Form Field
+The TextFormField widget in Flutter is an enhanced version of the TextField widget,
+specifically designed to be used within a Form widget to enable form validation and submission.
 | MacOS Dark\Light Mode                         | Windows  Dark\Light Mode                       |
 | --------------------------------------------- | ---------------------------------------------- |
 | ![macOS Dark Mode](https://i.imgur.com/XL0VgKD.gif) | ![Windows Dark Mode](https://i.imgur.com/WHNQ53L.gif) |